Email Marketing Advantages and Disadvantages

 3. Irrelevant Email Lists

-It’s tedious to manually maintain a list of relevant customer emails and keep an eye on subscribers and unsubscribes.
+One of the biggest email marketing disadvantages is that it’s tedious to manually manage an email list of relevant customer emails and keep an eye on subscribers and unsubscribes.
 It’s best to automate and leave the details to a reliable email marketing platform for such things.
 You should also regularly clean out inactive and outdated email IDs from your email list.

 4. Reputation Risk

-A compliance issue, grammatical error, poor design, or similar mistakes in email marketing campaigns can quickly hamper the reputation of your brand.
+A compliance issue, grammatical error, poor design, or similar mistakes in email marketing campaigns can quickly hamper your brand’s domain reputation.
 A damaged brand reputation can directly impact customer trust and company sales.
 To prevent this, make sure you double-check every aspect of your email before you send it out.

 5. Device Compatibility

 An email template that is compatible with your web browser may not give you an ideal viewing experience on your mobile phone.
-You must ensure that the emails are well-optimized for viewing on mobile devices because 41 percent of email views come from mobile devices.
+You must ensure that the emails are well-optimized for viewing on mobile devices because most email views come from mobile devices.
 If your subject lines are too long, they’ll get truncated, and your messaging experience won’t be as good as expected.

 For example, an iPhone cuts off email subject lines over 32 characters.
 To make the iPhone customer engage with the email, the subject line should catch the reader’s interest within 32 characters.
 A poorly designed email can lead customers to lose interest in the brand and create a weak brand image.